-When it comes to saving for the future, your health savings account (HSA) may not currently be a top priority.
+When it comes to saving for the future, your health savings account (HSA) may not seem like a top priority.
 But an HSA is more like a traditional retirement account than you may expect.
 And there's no tax bill when the money is spent on medical expenses.
-HSAs can supercharge your savings — but only if you avoid these common missteps.
+HSAs can supercharge your savings — but you'll want to avoid these common missteps.

-Before investing your HSA money, consider how long it will be until you need the cash.
+Before investing your HSA funds, consider how long it will be until you need the cash.
 If your budget can't cover out-of-pocket bills, now isn't the right time to invest.

 Keeping your money in cash